polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 > Polyglot Weekly grows from the question, "what would get me blogging more often?"

 I love writing.
-It forces me to step back, reflect on what I've been learning, and helps solidify it.
+It forces me to step back and reflect on what I've been learning &mdash; it helps solidify it.

 Polyglot Weekly grows from the question, "what would get me blogging more often?"
 I came up with a list of answers: